-A General Education curriculum, designed to equip the student with generic skills and provide a broad foundation for specialized medical training, is offered in the first semester and then interspersed within the program, according to the need in each phase of study (Refer to Section 18 for list of courses).
+A General Education curriculum, designed to equip the student with generic skills and provide a broad foundation for specialized medical training, is offered in the first semester and then interspersed within the program, according to the need in each Phase of study (Refer to Section 20 for list of courses).

-19.3 Support for Internship Post Graduation
+19.3 Support for Postgraduate Training

 After successful completion of the 6-year program, students will be awarded the Bachelor of Medicine and Bachelor of Surgery (MBBS) degree.
 Most countries, including the UAE, will require the medical graduates to undertake one year of structured internship with a healthcare provider approved by the relevant local health authorities.
-After successful completion of one year of Internship, graduates then can apply for full license and will typically continue with further post-graduate training before independent practice.
+After successful completion of one year of internship, graduates then can apply for full license and will typically continue with further post-graduate training before independent practice.
 Further details on internship policy will become available in the future.

-Internship positions are limited and competitive.
-MBRU will provide all possible support to assist graduates, national and international, with securing the necessary internships to progress their careers, and will leverage its relationships with programs in the UAE to help facilitate this.
-The following three Health Authorities in the UAE provide a total of 330 internship opportunities:
+Postgraduate training positions are limited and competitive.
+MBRU will provide all possible support to assist graduates, national and international, with securing the necessary postgraduate training positions to progress their careers, and will leverage its relationships with programs in the UAE to help facilitate this.